-Touba Jr retains a 1% net smelter return royalty ("NSR") on all ore mined from the property.
-The Company has the right to purchase the entire NSR for \$1 million.
+The Company acquired Mankouke West pursuant to an option agreement (dated March 22, 2021) with Touba.
+Touba retained a 1% NSR on all ore mined from the property.
+The Company has the right to purchase the entire NSR for CDN \$1 million.

-4) Moussala North and Segando South - permits transferred.
+Moussala North and Segando South - permits transferred